MaddyGuthridge/portfolio-data/blog/1531-setup/README.md

 # Getting set up for COMP1531, the good way

+> ## IMPORTANT
+> This post has been mostly superseded by the official COMP1531 setup guide.
+I recommend referring to that instead, and only checking this post if you're interested in my specific recommendations.

 Hello everyone!
 I'm Maddy, one of this term's tutors for UNSW's COMP1531 course.
 I'm writing this blog post to act as a resource to help you (presumably a new COMP1531 student) create a setup that work well for you, making you work and learn productively, efficiently and effectively.

 <!--more-->